Workshop: How Memorandums of Understanding Create a Process for Successful Digital Collaboration

 The presenters will describe the development and structure of the MOU template and provide common questions or perspectives of outside stakeholders.
 The presenters will also discuss common pitfalls and methods of troubleshooting issues and negotiating problems with partners.
 Each participant will be provided with a link to the Memorandum of Understanding Workbook http://bit.ly/utamou.
 This link includes an executive summary, a MOU template, an example workflow, a document to track estimate of university support, and explanatory documents for all of the above.

-Rafia Mirza (@librarianrafia) is the Digital Humanities librarian at The University of Texas at Arlington and the liaison to History, Disability Studies and Women's and Gender Studies.
-Her work focus on Digital Humanities, Digital Project Planning and Digital Pedagogy.More Info.
+Rafia Mirza (@librarianrafia) is a Humanities librarian at Southern Methodist University and the liaison to History, Philosophy, Religious Studies, and World Languages and Literatures.
+Her work focuses on Digital Humanities and Digital Project Planning.More Info.